Resources

 When moving to Tyler, you'll need to establish electricity service through a retail electric provider of your choice, water and sewer through the City of Tyler Utilities, natural gas through CenterPoint Energy, and internet/cable through providers like Suddenlink or AT&T. Trash collection is typically included with city water service.

 Most Tyler utilities can be connected within 1-3 business days if you plan ahead.
-Electricity through retail providers often activates same-day or next-day.
-City water typically requires 24-48 hours notice.
-Gas connections through CenterPoint may take 2-3 business days, especially during peak moving seasons in summer months.
+Electricity through retail providers often activates within 24 hours.
+City water typically requires 2-3 business days.
+Gas service through CenterPoint may need a scheduled appointment.
+Contact providers at least one week before your move-in date.

 SET UP YOUR UTILITIES